2023 Belgrade City Assembly election: Results

 There were 1,613,369 citizens in total who had the right to vote in the 2023 Belgrade City Assembly election.
 Voters were able to vote at 1,180 voting stations in Belgrade, an increase of 10 in comparison with the 2022 election.
 Elections were repeated at two voting stations.

 After the voting stations were closed, CeSID/Ipsos and CRTA were the first to report their projections of the results.
 According to the projection from CeSID/Ipsos, SNS won 38% of popular vote and 48 seats in the City Assembly, while SPN won 35% of popular vote and 43 seats.
 NADA won 6% of popular vote and 7 seats, while Nestorović's MI–GIN also unexpectedly crossed the threshold, winning 5.3% of popular vote and 6 seats in the Assembly.
-SPS suffered from a decrease in popularity, winning 4.8 percent of popular vote and 6 seats.
+SPS suffered from a decrease in popularity, winning 4.8% of popular vote and 6 seats.

 Official results were published by GIK on 3 January 2024.
 SPN won the most votes in Belgrade municipalities of New Belgrade, Vračar, Voždovac, Zvezdara, Savski Venac, and Stari Grad, while SNS won the most votes in municipalities of Grocka, Zemun, Lazarevac, Mladenovac, Palilula, Obrenovac, Rakovica, Sopot, Surčin, Čukarica, and Barajevo.